Does your pain require TMJ treatment?

 We have not only diagnosed and treated migraine headaches, we have conducted research into the best practices and techniques.
 We have even trained other dentists in how to conduct this treatment.
 We begin with a scientific, objective diagnosis of your jaw joint conducted by Dr. Durham or Dr. Strickland.
 If we detect TMJ and can link it to your headaches, we will design a custom treatment plan for you.

 Depending on the exact condition of your jaw joint and the nature of your headaches, treatment may include recommended lifestyle changes, electric muscle massages to relax your muscles, functional jaw orthopedics that holds your jaw in a more relaxing position, medication, orthodontics, or restorative dental procedures.
-Read more about neuromuscular treatment options.
+We will then use Tekscan to verify that your new bite has balanced forces that won’t contribute to excessive tooth wear, jaw pain, or the return of your headaches.

 Migraine headaches aren’t a mysterious curse.
 They are a medical condition that can be treated.
 You don’t have to live with migraine headaches.
 You also don’t have to wait until they start and rely on pain medication to try to function.
 Instead, you can reduce their frequency and severity.